Lurkars/ghs-server/README.md

 ## Workarounds

 - on first time initialization, a new game is created for your password.
 If you want to have your latest local game synced, simple use the **Undo**-function directly after first connection established.
 This will sync your last state to the server.
-- The database is a simple `ghs.sqlite`-file next to the `jar`-executable.
+- The database is a simple `ghs.sqlite`-file in GHS server config folder `<your-home-folder>/.ghs`.
 You can manipulate the file directly with `Sqlite`.
 To reset the database, simple delete the `sqlite`-file.
-- on startup, the passwords are written into syslog in plaintext.
+- on startup, all passwords are written into syslog in plaintext.

 ## Copyright / License